Transport through Nodal Surface Semimetal-Superconductor junction in absence/presence of light irradiation: Discussion and Summary

-Then we also consider the dynamics of these transport features by introducing irradiation via linear and circular polarizations.
+Then we also consider the dynamics of these transport features by the application of irradiation via linear and circular polarizations.
 These indicate even richer variation of transport properties.
-On changing the irradiation parameter $q_0(=\frac{1}{\hbar\omega})$, reflection probabilities change drastically even pushing subgap Andreev conductivity to vanish.
-Contrarily, normal reflectance increases with $E$ in the supergap regime.
-At normal incidence $\theta_e=0$ we find $R_a=1$ for $E<\Delta$ in the absence of light irradiation while with irradiation, $R_a$ decreases with increase in $q_0$ and $R_n$ increases even for $E>\Delta$.
+On increasing the irradiation parameter $q_0(=\frac{1}{\hbar\omega})$, reflection probabilities change drastically. {In the Floquet Hamiltonian for the case of circular polarization, a large $q_0$ let the NS and Weyl point of the spectrum stay close to each other and our calculations indicate nearly depleted subgap Andreev conductivities in that limit (see Fig.5).
+Similarly for the case of linear polarization, a large $q_0$ let the NS stay close to the nodal line of the Floquet system.
+There we find normal subgap reflectance to start from zero at very small $q_z$ values and then increases with $q_z$ as well as with $q_0$ {(see Fig.6)}.
+Interestingly such coexistence of nodal surface and nodal line has also been observed from angle resolved photo-emission spectroscopy (ARPES) results in $ZrSiS$\cite{zrsis}.} We find that at normal incidence $\theta_e=0$, $R_a=1$ for $E<\Delta$ in the absence of light irradiation while with irradiation, $R_a$ decreases with increase in $q_0$, both for the case of circular and linear polarization {(see Fig.4a,c,e and Fig.6)} with $R_n$ increasing even for $E>\Delta$ {(see Fig.4b,d,f and Fig.6)}.
 Interestingly for large $q_0$, sum of $R_n$ and $R_a$ remains unity not only in the subgap region but also in the supergap region (for $E$ not very large) indicating no quasiparticle transport within the SC side.
 However, Andreev reflection still causes the tunneling conductance to decay in the supergap region.

-The reported exotic variations of $R_n$, $R_a$ and $G$ for NSSM based SN junction can increase many-fold the tunability in designing electronic devices like superconducting LED\cite{led}, solar cells\cite{solar} or rectifiers.
-Moreover, one can also probe the entanglement of the transport carriers in a SC junction or their Floquet version coming due to irradiations\cite{banasri} for applications in quantum computations\cite{jozsa}.
-The tuning of these transport behavior are much easier to implement if done using irradiation than by straining\cite{ali} the system or opening the spectral gap\cite{majidi} artificially.
-Also, one can always examine the effect of these variations in reflectance and conductance in a properly replicated cold atom set-up on optical lattices\cite{gross}.
+The reported exotic variations of $R_n$, $R_a$ and $G$ for NSSM based SN junction {can provide many-fold tunabilities} in designing electronic devices like superconducting LED\cite{led}, solar cells\cite{solar} or supercurrent diodes\cite{diode}. {Also} the tuning of these transport behaviors are much easier to implement if done using irradiation than by straining\cite{ali} the system or opening the spectral gap\cite{majidi} artificially.
+One can {even investigate} the entanglement of the transport carriers in the SC junction or their Floquet version coming due to irradiation\cite{banasri} for its possible use in the field of quantum information processing\cite{jozsa}.
+Such variations in reflectance and conductance can well be examined in a properly replicated cold atom set-up on optical lattices\cite{gross} {and one can even perform additional tuning of the parameters for further experimentation.}